ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Create the Organization virtual data center network firewall rule to allow access to the external network
 {: #shared_vcd-ops-guide-create-vdc-network-rule-extnetwork}

 From the virtual data center for that edge gateway, create the network firewall rule.
-For more information, see [Add an NSX Data Center for vSphere Edge Gateway Firewall Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){:external}.
+For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){:external}.

 **Notes**
 * For **Source**, you can use an IP address, a range of addresses, or an object.